 The way the supervision authorities work – findings and experience from supervision

-Area surveillance is supervision with an overall perspective.
-It involves collecting, organizing and interpreting information about health and social services.
+The supervisory authority provides a general picture of the quality of services.
+This involves collecting, organizing and interpreting information about health and social services.
 Such information provides the basis for evaluating whether needs are met (are people offered the services they require?) and whether the quality of services is adequate (do the services that are provided meet the requirements laid down in the legislation?).
 Reports from area surveillance are distributed to the services and to the public.

 Planned supervision of services